 Adults can increase their IQ throughout life, but increasing overall intelligence may be even more valuable.
 Learn the specific steps you should take.

-The media is full of news about how to raise a child’s IQ.
+The media often has news about how to raise a child’s IQ.

 But is it possible to increase your IQ once you’ve reached adulthood?

-It was once thought that everyone was born with a set level of intelligence, but now we know that the human brain maintains the capacity to change throughout a lifetime.
-(2)
+It was once thought that everyone was born with a set level of intelligence, but now we know that the human brain maintains the capacity to change and grow throughout a lifetime.